PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 Each thermal camera pixel that "fires" indicates a (small, temporary) gap in the foilage opening a direct path from part of the animal to the thermal camera.

 The animal can cause a series of pixels to fire in a physically concentrated area of the thermal image over a sequence of video frames.
-When the density of firing pixels both by image area and time sequence passes a threshold the animal is detected.
+When the density of firing pixels both by localised image area and time sequence passes a threshold SkyComb Analyst detects the animal.

 If the drone also has an optical camera, the optical camera will have say 8 times as many pixels as the thermal camera.
-So for each thermal camera pixel there are say 8 corresponding optical camera pixels pointing at the same place.
+So for each thermal camera pixel there are say 8 corresponding optical camera pixels pointing at the same physical location.

 It is possible to assemble a single *optical* "compound image" of the animal from the multiple frames it was detected in.
 The image is assembled by using the "peak" thermal pixels in each frame, and using the optical pixels associated with the peak thermal pixels.

 More research is needed in understand the usefulness of this compound image in animal species detection.
+It might for example be good enough to distinguish between fur and feathers.

+## Decision tree
+SkyComb Analyst needs high quality data on NZ animal species characteristics (size, temperature range, noctural/dirunal, climber, etc) aligned to PF2050 goals.
+For a given animal in a given video some (but not all) of the above methods will be applicable, giving some characteristics about the animal.
+SkyComb Analyst will apply a decision tree based on that knowledge of NZ animal species characteristics to (sometimes) identify the animal species.
+Where the animal species can not be identified, SkyComb Analyst will be able to say "the animal is one of these 3 categories" or similar.